liyangjie/PPNet/README.md

 ## License

-BtToxin_Digger is free software under a GPLv3 license.
+PPNet is free software under a GPLv3 license.